jzuhusky/Fourier/README.md

 ### Fourier Code

+**This is a work in progress.
+Next Steps are to expand code for 2D & 3D FFTs **

 The DFT & FFT routines are inside of the fourier.h file.

 The main program should allow you to run the code from the Unix-command line: